 Good day from the Wizard,

-Thanks for reading my rants,
+As always, thanks for reading my rants,

 Here are a few links to some logistics and economic news that may be helpful!